Sdcoder123/Video_Teacher/README.md

 # Video_Teacher
-It's Summarise the video into short text
+It's Summariser the video into short text

 # YouTube-Video-Summariser